TomiSar/ReactProjects/spotify-clone/README.md

 ## ReactJs Spotify clone application
 * This is a clone app of Spotify
 * Need to login first by google to see or add post
-* Simple design of facebook homepage
+* Simple design of spotify music player
 * Hosted in Firebase

 ## Stack and framework used